trueos/pcbsd/src-qt5/docs/preinstall.rst

 recommended to immediately change the *root* password by typing :command:`passwd` and following the prompts.
 It is also recommended to create a user account to login with.
 You can do so by typing :command:`adduser` and following the prompts.

-When using the "freenas-builder" edition, the virtual machine will boot into a password prompt.
-Enter *root* as the username (the initial password is blank).
-It is recommended to immediately set the root password by typing :command:`passwd` and following the prompts.
-This virtual machine can be used by developers and testers to build a copy of FreeNAS 10, which is currently in pre-alpha development.
-This means that the code is changing quickly and it is quite possible that the build may fail, depending upon the recent source changes.
-To attempt a build, follow the instructions in the `Building the System Quickstart Flow <https://github.com/freenas/freenas/blob/master/README.md>`_ section of the FreeNAS README, but change the
-:command:`git` command to :command:`git clone --depth=1 -b freenas10/master https://github.com/freenas/freenas.git`.
-Note that you do not need to install the
-"Requirements" listed in that README as the virtual machine already has these installed.
-Also note that you cannot build FreeNAS 9.x using the
-"freenas-builder" virtual machine.

 .. index:: virtualization
 .. _Using the Downloadable .ova File: